ttaubert/octoblog/_drafts/verified-binary-multiplication-for-ghash.markdown

 The core of GHASH is multiplication in GF(2^128), a characteristic-two finite field with coefficients in GF(2), they're either zero or one.
 Polynomials in GF(2^m) can be represented as m-bit numbers, with each bit corresponding to a term's coefficient.
 In GF(2^3) for example, `x^3 + x^2 + 1` may be represented as the binary number `0b101 = 5`.

-Additions and subtractions in finite fields are "carry-less" because the coefficients always have to be in GF(p), for any GF(p^m).
-As `m * n` is equivalent to adding `m` to itself `n` times, so we can call multiplication in finite fields "carry-less" too.
-In GF(2) addition is simply XOR, so we can say that finite field multiplication in GF(2^m) is equal to binary multiplication without carries.
+Additions and subtractions in finite fields are "carry-less" because the coefficients must be in GF(p), for any GF(p^m).
+As `m * n` is equivalent to adding `m` to itself `n` times, we can call multiplication in finite fields "carry-less" too.
+In GF(2) addition is simply XOR, so we can say that multiplication in GF(2^m) is equal to binary multiplication without carries.

 Note that the term carry-less only makes sense when talking about GF(2^m) fields that are easily represented as binary numbers.
 Otherwise one would rather talk about multiplication in finite fields without comparing it to standard integer multiplication.